stadust/demonlist-guidelines/000_index/200_changelog.md

 - Clarified that if a list demon has a strong LDM built into the level, the list team will primarily consider opinions from those that use it, because it would represent the easiest "official" version of the level.

+- Added a guideline that includes a public confession as part of the procedure to turn an indefinite ban into a temporary ban.

 ## Changes from v1.3 to v1.4 (10/29/2020):

 - Added guidelines for [creator lists] and verifiers for list demons, including the various definitions of a “creator” and special privileges for megacollab hosts.